 We obtained sample quotes for a selection of thirty cities in Georgia, including the largest five urban cities by population.
-Our sample driver is a single, 30 year old male living and driving in Georgia.
-He's an employed homeowner with excellent credit and a clean driving record - no traffic violations or accidents for the past five years.
-He drives a 2010 Toyota Camry 4-door sedan about 10,000 miles a year mainly to commute to work.
+Our sample drivers consisted of single 30 year old male and a single 65 year old male living and driving in Georgia.
+They have good credit histories and clean driving records - no traffic violations or accidents for the past five years.
+He drives a 2010 Toyota Camry 4-door sedan about 12,000 miles a year mainly to commute to work.

 The data in our study is based on a car insurance policy with the below parameters.
 These limits and deductibles are higher than the minimum you'll need to drive in Georgia (listed in the last column).

 |Coverage Type||Liability Limits||Georgia Minimum|

 |UM/UIM Bodily Injury||$50,000 / $100,000||Optional|